GoodYear Arts Resident Artist, SUMMER 2024

 During this 10 Week Residency I worked alongside 3 others artist to put together a cohesive body of work that culminated in art exhibition and experience at the end of the residency.
-We were tasked with creating work that amplified the voices of the residents of Elderly Park, referencing their experiences with housing insecurity and gentrification.
+We were tasked with creating work that amplified the voices of the residents of Enderly Park, referencing their experiences with housing insecurity and gentrification.

 My work consisted of Giclee prints, backlit by LED lighting affixed to motion sensors, and a spray painted resin sculpture.

 The residency was rewarding, and exhausting in the best way.
 The subject matter was heavy and very human.
-I worked hard to create work that both represented my style and also felt authentic to the experiences that I both heard about witnessed during my time in Enderly community.
+I worked hard to create work that both represented my style and also felt authentic to the experiences that I both heard about and witnessed during my time in Enderly community.

 Community Engagement was an equally important part of this residency and we hosted open studios that included activities like bonfires, pumpkin carving and artist talks.